The first consumer cancer app that is clinically proven to raise Quality of Life by 14.3%*

-CancerLife is a platform that has been scientifically validated to raise the Quality of Life in patients across America.
+CancerLife is a cancer app that has been scientifically validated to raise the Quality of Life in patients across America.
 By engaging on the CancerLife platform, patients can communicate with fellow patients to find comfort, support and companionship.
 CancerLife also seamlessly collects patient reported outcome data so that patients can share with their healthcare providers.
 When sharing their reports with their care management team, patients are able to receive better care and improved physical well-being.
 As seen in our clinical trial with the John Wayne Cancer Institute, CancerLife can raise Quality of Life by 14.3%.

-What is the CancerLife Platform?
+What is the CancerLife App?